woctezuma/glide-text2im-colab/README.md

 ## Results

-The process is based on the small, filtered-data GLIDE model [1] with classifier-free guidance.
+The process is based on the small, filtered-data GLIDE model, with classifier-free guidance.

 Results consist of 64x64 images, and the corresponding 256x256 upsampled versions.